 - Join An Incubator: App incubators are made to take apps from their initial phases and to bring them to a fundable level.
 Many incubators have connections with app angel investors, seed funding firms and VC partners; and some are launched by VC firms themselves.
 Furthermore, many app incubators provide some type of initial seed funding, in exchange for a small equity percentage, to help businesses bring their ideas to life.

 - Promote On Investor Platforms: With software startup financing being at an all time high, app funding sites have sprung up like spring weeds; acting as a bridge between fundable startups and angel investors.
 Sites such as Gust, AngelList and Dealroom allow businesses to set up profiles and promote their startups directly to investors.
-These platforms are extremely competitive however, and to succeed in raising seed capital, startups must meet several seed funding requirements to help them stand out against other startups.
+Even without knowing exactly how to raise seed fundings, investor platforms give startups direct access to investors that looking for amazing deals.
+These platforms are extremely competitive however, and to succeed in raising funds startups must meet several seed funding requirements to help them stand out against other startups.

 How To Prepare for Seed Funding

-Once you know how to find seed funding investors, you will also need to learn how to attract them and convince them to invest in your business.
-These seven tips will position you for the most success when seeking to raise seed capital funding:
+Once you know how to raise seed funding and how to find investors, you will also need to learn how to attract them and convince them to invest in your business.
+These seven tips will position you for the most success when seeking to raise funding: